ibm-om/apigateway-experimental/getting-started-with-oauth-20.md

 The following are the default values:

-  a.
-Provider type is “APIConnect”, which means APIC will generate the access tokens.
+  1. Provider type is “APIConnect”, which means APIC will generate the access tokens.
-  b.
-Scopes: Default is “Scope1”.
+  1. Scopes: Default is “Scope1”.
-  c.
-Grants: Both “Application” and “Access Code” grant tyes are enabled by default
+  1. Grants: Both “Application” and “Access Code” grant tyes are enabled by default
-  d.
-Authorize Endpoint: /oauth2/authorize
+  1. Authorize Endpoint: /oauth2/authorize
-  e.
-Token Endpoint: /oauth2/token
+  1. Token Endpoint: /oauth2/token
-  f.
-APIC Token Secret: oauth-default-key.
+  1. APIC Token Secret: oauth-default-key.
 This corresponds to the shared secret key object created in DataPower.
 Toolkit creates a default SS key named “oauth-default-key”.
 This is not editable from UI at this point.
 If you need to change this, you have to go to the “definitions” folder in the toolkit and update the yaml, but you should also ensure to create the key file and object in DataPower.
-  g.
-Access Token TTL: default 3600 seconds
+  1. Access Token TTL: default 3600 seconds
-  h.
-Maximum consent TTL: default 3600 seconds
+  1. Maximum consent TTL: default 3600 seconds

 6. Start the gateway if it is not already running.